foysalAhm10/tp/docs/UserGuide.md

 ### `exit` - Exiting the program

 Closes AddressMe.
-Your data and shortcuts are saved automatically.
+Data that was changed by previous commands is already saved automatically; no manual save command is required.

 Format: `exit`